 Your Dentures Options

-Thanks to advances in dentistry, our dentures feel more natural and are more convincing than dentures of the past!
+Thanks to advances in dentistry, our denture feel more natural and are more convincing than dentures of the past!

 Because every patient has unique needs and concerns, we offer an array of tooth replacement options.
 Whether you are missing multiple adjacent teeth or even every tooth in your mouth, we have solutions for you!
 So you can make informed decisions, we’ll review all of our dentures services with you and answer any questions you may have.

-Partial removable dentures work just like full dentures, except that they replace only some of your teeth.
+Partial removable denture work just like full dentures, except that they replace only some of your teeth.
 They are held in place using clasps that attach to the surrounding natural teeth.

-So you won’t have to go without teeth while your permanent dentures are made, we also offer temporary dentures!
+So you won’t have to go without teeth while your permanent dentures are made, we also offer temporary denture!

 Dental Implant Dentures

-For the ultimate secure hold, we can also attach full and partial dentures to dental implants!
-We offer two methods of connecting dentures to dental implants:
+For the ultimate secure hold, we can also attach full and partial denture to dental implants!
+We offer two methods of connecting denture to dental implants:

-- Implant-retained dentures held in place with ball attachments
+- Implant-retained denture held in place with ball attachments

-- Implant-supported dentures that use a bar attachment, allowing your biting force to be transferred to your bone rather than your gums
+- Implant-supported denture that use a bar attachment, allowing your biting force to be transferred to your bone rather than your gums

-Regardless of which service you choose, you will be able to eat the foods you love without worrying about your dentures slipping!
+Regardless of which service you choose, you will be able to eat the foods you love without worrying about your denture slipping!